 If you are a woman living with heart disease, taking your medications the right way can improve your symptoms and quality of life, slow disease progression, guard against future heart problems, lower medical costs, minimize side effects and improve survival.

-Here are some tips to adhere to your medication:
+Tips to adhere to your medication:

 Be an active partner in your care: ask your health care team questions about your condition so that you understand why your medication is needed; and work with your health care team to devise a medication plan that fits your life.